 The IFL team reflect on a recent EdTech event and ponder what soft skills are essential for jobs of the future.

-On 11th September, IFL attended The EdTech Debate delivered by a Supernotes, a startup spun out from King’s College University.
+On 11th September, Lucy and Rob from the IFL team attended The EdTech Debate delivered by a Supernotes, a startup spun from King’s College University.
 Supernotes have created a unified tool that helps students take notes, organise materials, and collaborate; hence their interest in educational technology.

 Delegates received presentations from 4 speakers: